 The Bee Together project aims to bring people together to help reverse the decline of wild bees and other pollinators, through engagement, education and practical conservation work.

 According to the 2016 State of Nature report 60% of bees and other pollinators are in decline.
 Our ambitious Bee Together project aims to connect communities and landscapes to reverse the decline of wild pollinators.
-The project will bring people together along the B-Line from Leeds to Lancaster to take action for pollinators through engagement, education and practical conservation work.
+The project will bring people together to take action for pollinators through engagement, education and practical conservation work.

 Why do we need Bee Together?

 Bees face a wide range of threats, from toxic pesticides to climate change, however the most significant reason for their decline is the loss of wildflower-rich habitats.
 Declining pollinator populations is bad news for wildlife and people, with a third of the food we eat dependent on pollinating insects.
 If bees are in trouble, so are we.

 - Half of our 25 bumblebee species are in decline